Just say no (to proprietary SaaS)

 Some things advance too quickly for us humans to intuitively keep up.

 For example, our brains interpret sugary foods as tasting good despite them not exactly being full of nutrients.
 The level of junk-food firepower we have access to today is completely unnatural.
-Our brains haven't had the time to "realize" that these foods are actually harmful and therefore they should probably taste bad.
+Our brains haven't had the time to "realize" that these foods are actually harmful and therefore they should probably taste bad for our own good.

-Consider drugs that overwhelm our dopamine reward system in ways that aren't possible otherwise.
+Or consider drugs that overwhelm our dopamine reward system in ways that aren't possible in nature otherwise.
 Our bodies are tricked into craving those experiences again and again which is called addiction.
 Since drugs are a brand new invention in evolutionary time scales, we can't rely on our primitive instincts to avoid their harm.

 Luckily as humans, we have some higher-order thinking that we can apply to these situations to make up for when our instincts fall short and tell us to just do the destructive thing that feels good.